AashwatJain/CF-Problem-Tracker/README.md

   - Click on any **Tag** to instantly see the rating distribution for that specific topic.
   - Click on any **Rating** to see exactly which tags you solved at that difficulty.
   - *Supports Multi-selection & Click-outside to reset!*
+- **🛡️ Robust Reliability:** Graceful handling of Codeforces downtime or API errors to ensure a clean browser experience without broken UI elements.
 - **🎨 Premium UI:** Smooth micro-animations, custom tooltips, glassmorphic elements, and a sleek modern design.

 ---